 - It isn’t generally advised to use a retinol at the same time as acids (alpha and beta hydroxyl, found in some exfoliators, toners and peels).
 One option would be to use an acid in the morning and retinol in the evening.

 - Finish with your usual moisturiser, and remember to apply an SPF in the morning if spending time outdoors.

 One of Liz’s favourite retinol brands is Beauty Pie, she is currently using their Super Retinol.
-You can enjoy a months free membership at Beauty Pie using the checkout code LIZLOVES.
+Save £10 off your first month or your first annual fee with the code LIZLOVES at checkout.

 Please note, on some occasions, we earn revenue if you click the links and buy the products, but we never allow this to bias our coverage and always honestly review.
 For more information please read our Affiliate Policy.